hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/gapi/campaign_editor.md

     sheet_data = spreadsheet_no_data.get_data("Sheet1")
     assert sheet_data is None

-# Example test demonstrating how to test a function that imports and potentially uses functions from another module (using header)
+# Example test demonStarting how to test a function that imports and potentially uses functions from another module (using header)

 def test_import_header():
   """Tests that the header module can be imported successfully"""